Skip to main content

 With this EtherCAT Opmode, the trajectory generator is located in the control device, not in the AKD drive.
 In cyclic synchronous manner, the EtherCAT master provides a target velocity to the drive, which performs velocity control and torque control.
 If desired, the position control loop may be closed over EtherCAT.
 Optionally, additive velocity and torque values may be provided by the control system in order to allow a second source for velocity and/or a torque feed forward.
 Measured by sensors, the drive device may provide actual values for position, velocity and torque to the control device.

 In this suggested setup of a Kollmorgen AKD for CSV mode, I will be using the EtherCAT Master run-up, from PREOP to OP mode, to setup the drive's configuration.
-If your EtherCAT master doesn't have this ability, you can set the drive up using Workbench and AKD parameters (don't forget to save to device).
+In the chart below some parameters (as noted) can be set either in Workbench or by SDOs from the Master using the object number and subindices.

 In my examples: My velocity command resolution is in 1/10 of a RPS (Rev per second).
 Example: A command of 20 will result in 2 RPS or 120 RPM command in the drive.
 My position feedback resolution is 2^20 count/rev and is set by AKD parameter FB1.PSCALE.